Does this test have other names?

 What other tests might I have along with this test?

-In rare cases, your doctor may need to take a lymph node sample, or biopsy, to examine under a microscope for the bacteria that causes cat scratch disease.
+In rare cases, your healthcare provider may need to take a lymph node sample (biopsy).

 What do my test results mean?